opengapps/opengapps.github.io/_includes/about.md

 Some highlights about the characteristics of the Open GApps packages:

-- All platforms and and all Android versions are supported
+- All platforms and all Android versions are supported
 - DPI-optimized support for **all** Google packages (unlike other GApps)
 - Frequently updated {{site.ga}}: The pre-built {{site.org}} packages are updated every (European) night (if there are any updated {{site.ga}} available)
 - Strong compression, allowing for relatively small downloads of even the most complete packages